-When the teapot is warm, the tea won’t cool down as fast as its brewing.
+When the teapot is warm, the tea won’t cool down as fast while it’s brewing.

 STEP 3: Put butterfly pea flower tea into teapot and add hot water.

 STEP 4: Cover teapot and steep for 5 minutes.

 The minimum steep time for herbal tea is 5 minutes.
-You can steep for a couple of minutes longer without the tea getting bitter.
+You can steep for longer without the tea getting bitter unlike green tea.

 STEP 5: Strain butterfly pea flowers and pour hot tea into a teacup.

 You can add lemon slices into your drink and watch the color change from blue to purple.

-How to Make the Iced Butterfly Pea Flower Tea Properly
+How to Make Iced Butterfly pea flower tea

 My favorite way to make butterfly pea flower tea is iced with a lemon.
 And the best way to make it iced tea is to cold brew it!

-STEP 1: Put butterfly pea flower tea and water in a pitcher or glass container.
+STEP 1: Put butterfly pea flower tea and cool or room temperature water in a pitcher or glass container.

 STEP 2: Cover pitcher and put in refrigerator for at least 6 hours.

 STEP 3: Strain out butterfly pea flowers and pour tea into a cup.

-Once you’ve made the tea, add some lemon juice to see it change color.
+Once you’ve made the tea, add some lemon juice or lemon slices to see it change color.